cssartori/adalg/README.md

-# Implementation of Algorithms  #
+# Implementation of Advanced Algorithms  #

-This repository contains the implementation of well known algorithms from Computer Science.
+This repository contains the implementation of some well-known Advanced Algorithms from Computer Science.
+It includes specific Data Structures as well.
+The list below shows each one:

+* Dijkstra's Algorithm for Shortest Paths using k-heap;
+* Heap implementations: k-heap and Hollow Heaps;
+* Bipartide Matching;
+* Maximum Flow Algorithms;
+* 3/2-Approximation Algorithm for the Traveling Salesman Problem (Christofide's Algorithm);
+* Union-find Data Structure;

 ## Development ##